Grab FREE Ebook on Getting the First 1K Visits To Your Website

 This way, you will find plenty of hanging winning keywords.

-Pro Tip: Whenever you search for a keyword and find content from a forum, that’s an indicator that the keyword is easy to rank for.
+Pro Tip: Whenever you search for a keyword and find content from a forum, that indicates that the keyword is easy to rank for.

 You can easily outrank a forum and start driving traffic to your site by overtaking the former position of the forum.

-To further customize your search with a keyword tool using forums, add another filter to restrict the results to keywords the forum is ranking for in the top 10 positions.
+To further customize your search with a keyword tool using forums, add another filter to restrict the results to keywords for which the forum ranks in the top 10 positions.

 Go for those search terms first.